 Jargon includes two categories of words that you should avoid.
-First is the specialized vocabulary of a group, such as that used by a group of people such as doctors, lawyers, or baseball coaches.
+The first is the specialized vocabulary of a particular group, such as doctors, lawyers, or baseball coaches.
 Second is the overly inflated or complex language that burdens many student essays.
 You will not impress anyone with big words that do not fit the tone or context of your essay, especially if you misuse them.

 MBA candidates are particularly prone to using MBA jargon.
-When you go to business school, you will find that MBAs have a language of their own with words such as “incentivize” or “M & A”.
-Indeed, you will find that a large part of the lasting benefit of business school is learning the proper MBA language so that you will better relate with the MBAs who dominate the business world.
-For now, however, the GMAT is not the place for MBA jargon or any jargon for that matter.
+When you start business school, you will find that MBAs have a language of their own with words such as “incentivize” or “M & A.” Indeed, you will find that a large part of the lasting benefit of business school is learning the proper MBA language to help you better relate to the MBAs who dominate the business world.
+For now, however, the GMAT is not the place for MBA or other jargon.

 - utilize (use)

 - maximize (get the most)